 2. You should see a wifi network called "FPP".
 Connect to this network; the password is "Christmas" (case sensitive).
 If you do not see the FPP wifi network, move the panel closer to your laptop.
 After connected, the FPP wifi network may show "No Internet".
 This is OK.

 3. Open a web browser on your home computer, then go to http://fpp.
 The attached picture should appear, the Falcon Player's web interface.
 If it doesn't appear, try going to this address instead: "192.168.0.1".
-If you do not see the webpage, receiving a "page not found" or similar message instead, try "fpp.local/" instead.
+If you do not see the webpage, receiving a "page not found" or similar message instead, try "fpp.local/" or "192.168.8.1" instead.

 Note: If you have trouble accessing the web interface from your smart phone, try disabling the phone's data connection to the cell tower, then try accessing the web interface.